GiancarloCroce/ToolsDCA/README.md

             if( dim == 2): for each row, indipendently, shuffle along columns: keep the magnetization of the row

-    - **switch_gauge.jl**: to switch along different gauge given parameters (h,J) you can go to "lattice gas gauge" and "0sum gauge" (max Froebius norm).
+    - **switch_gauge.jl**: to switch along different gauge
+        - switch_gauge(h,J,mode), mode can be "lattice gas gauge" and "0sum gauge" (max Froebius norm).
             Note: if you use plmDCA ASYMMETRIC the gauge for h_i should be changed indipendently for h_i coming from J_ix and for h_i coming from J_xi (where x is everything exept i)  ---> switch gauge is not good for (h,J) coming out of plmDCA

     - **PPV_ROC.jl**: compute and plot PPV and ROC curve
         - compute_PPV(v::vector of tp [already sorted according to some measurem eg. Froebius norm of DCA couplings)
         - compute_ROC(v:: as above)
         - plot_ROC(v::as above): plot ROC curve and compute the AUC